victorponz/pandoc-html-template/README.md

 Download `toc-template.html` and copy it into the `pandoc` templates directory, usually (in *nix systems) under `~/.pandoc/templates/`

 > See `pandoc` documentation to install a template in your system.
-You can type `pandoc --v` to know where is located this templates directory
+You can type `pandoc -v` to know where is located this templates directory

 ## usage